various UI failures when running under Wayland

 - lighttable will, after a moment, rapidly move through images to the end of the collection

-#15 Updated by Dan Torop over 2 years ago
+#15 Updated by Dan Torop about 3 years ago

 An update on this bug:

 - PR 1456, merged into master, fixed narrow menus in Wayland

 - PR 1463, merged into master, should fix trackpad scrolling under Wayland

 wayland-fixup-popovershould fix toolbar popup windows in lighttable and darkroom modes

 - I haven't yet looked into broken prelight behavior or keyboard repeat